Shaffaf-BE/shaffafservice/BULK_UNIT_CREATION_API.md

 ## Overview

+The Bulk Unit Creation API provides comprehensive functionality for managing units in residential projects.
+It offers two main endpoints:

+1. **Bulk Creation (POST)**: Allows authorized users to create multiple units, blocks, and unit types in a single request
+2. **Unit Retrieval (GET)**: Enables users to retrieve all units for a specific project with detailed information

-The Bulk Unit Creation API allows authorized users to create multiple units, blocks, and unit types in a single request.
-This API is designed to streamline the process of setting up large residential projects with multiple units across different blocks and unit types.
+This API is designed to streamline the process of setting up large residential projects and provides efficient access to unit information with proper access control and pagination support.

 ## Authentication & Authorization